nyggus/easycheck/docs/general_description_doctest.rst

 Use in testing
 --------------

-The module offers assert-like functions, which are simply aliases of the corresponding easycheck functions: :code:`assert_if()`, :code:`assert_if_not()`, :code:`assert_instance()`, :code:`assert_length()` and :code:`assert_paths()`.
+The module offers assert-like functions, which are simply aliases of the corresponding easycheck functions: :code:`assert_if()`, :code:`assert_if_not()`, :code:`assert_type()`, :code:`assert_length()` and :code:`assert_paths()`.
 You can use them in doctesting and pytesting, and their main advantage over the classical assertion expression is that they can use any exception you want, which makes testing output more informative.
 Also, due to the way they are written, you can design customized testing functions for particular situations.

 For instance, instead of